AndreBremer/mcp-policy-server/docs/GETTING_STARTED.md

-# Getting Started with Policy Documentation Server
+# Getting Started with MCP Policy Server

-This guide walks you through setting up the Policy Documentation Server from scratch.
+This guide walks you through setting up the Policy Server from scratch.
 You'll create policy files, configure the server, and write your first agent that uses policy references.

 **Note:** This server is best suited for AI tools that utilize subagents or prompt libraries (commands), such as Claude Code with its agent system or custom slash commands.
 The § notation works most effectively when agents can programmatically fetch policy sections via MCP tools.